Point72/csp/docs/wiki/how-tos/Write-Realtime-Input-Adapters.md

 MyPushAdapter = py_push_adapter_def('MyPushAdapter', MyPushAdapterImpl, ts[MyData], MyAdapterManager, symbol=str)
 ```

-And then we can run our adapter in a csp graph
+And then we can run our adapter in a CSP graph

 ```python
 @csp.graph